-- 1 From the watch face, press (A).
+- 1 From the watch face, press .

 - 2 Select an activity.

-- 3 Hold MENU.
+- 3 Hold MENU

 - 4 Select Navigation > Activities.

 - 5 Select an activity.

 - 6 Select Back to Start, and select an option:

 - To navigate back to the starting point of your activity along the path you traveled, select TracBack.

-- To navigate back to the starting point of your activity in a straight line, select Straight Line.
+- If you do not have a supported map or are using direct routing, select Route to navigate back to the starting point of your activity in a straight line.

+- If you are not using direct routing, select Route to navigate back to the starting point of your activity using turn-by-turn directions.

-A line appears on the map from your current location to the starting point of the last saved activity.
+Turn-by-turn directions help you navigate to the starting point of your last saved activity if you have a supported map or are using direct routing.
+A line appears on the map from your current location to the starting point of the last saved activity if you are not using direct routing.